jamiemob/Image-Augmentations-for-Enhanced-Machine-Learning/README.md

 ## Overview
 This project performs image augmentation on a set of images using TensorFlow/Keras.
 The script selects five random images from a specified dataset directory, applies various augmentation techniques, and displays the original and augmented images in a grid format.

+Data Augmentation is is the process of artificially generating new data from existing data, primarily to train new machine learning (ML) models.
+ML models require large and varied datasets for initial training, but sourcing sufficiently diverse real-world datasets can be challenging because of data silos, regulations, and other limitations.
+Data augmentation artificially increases the dataset by making small changes to the original data( Definition by AWS).

 ## Dependencies
 Ensure you have the following Python packages installed before running the script: